containerum/containerum-docs/content/getting-started/object-types.md

 <br/>
 <h4><a name="ingress">Ingress</a></h4>

-Ingress is an object that controls access to <a href="#service"> services </a> through domains.
-Ingresses have tls support.
-They can contain rules for routing across several domains and different paths.
+Ingress is an object that controls access to <a href="#service"> services </a> through DNS.
+Ingresses can work through unsecurity http or protected https protocol, so they have TLS-protocol support.
+User can order Containerum TLS certs or use his own.
+Ingresses can contain rules for routing across several domains and different paths.
 For example, path <i>hello.hub.containerum.io/</i> connects the service <i>svc0</i> of the main application, and path <i>hello.hub.containerum.io/blog</i> - the service <i>svc1</i> of the blog application.

 Ingress consists of the following fields: